susi-dgr/BVA2/Exercises/Ex_3_2/doc/Ex3_2_Danninger.md

 - The kernel `k` is normalized to ensure that the sum of its elements equals 1.
 This prevents unintended changes in overall image brightness during the deconvolution process: `k = k / k.sum()`
 - The kernel is flipped horizontally and vertically to create `k_mirror`, which is used in the deconvolution process: `k_mirror = k[::-1, ::-1]`
+This has to be done if the kernel is not symmetric, because the deconvolution step requires the mirrored version to correctly reverse the blurring effect.

 #### Step1: Convolve current estimate with PSF
 The current estimate of the image is blurred using the same PSF K: